mozzarellaV8/agora-marketplace/AgAssociationRules-04-04u.md

 256 {p=$200-$600,c=Cannabis-Weed} 0.01935440
 ```

-- 6% of all transactions are from the USA and costing between $10-$50.
+- 6% of all transactions are from the USA and listing for between $10-$50.
 - 4% of all transactions are from the USA and are under the category "Cannabis-Weed".
-- 4% of all transactions are for Cannabis-Weed and cost between $50-200, another 2% are also for week by for $200-$600.
+- 4% of all transactions are for Cannabis-Weed and cost between $50-200; another 2% are also for Weed but for $200-$600.
+Accorinding to the [THMQ index](https://gist.github.com/mozzarellaV8/d24012b98490a24135ce307f56dff716) published by High Times<sup>[3](#references-and-notes)</sup>, these would like be prices for a single ounce of marijuana.
 - 2% of all transactions are from the UK and costing between $10-$50.

 ```{r}